gvwilson/tidynomicon/_en/beginnings.md

 ```

 Instead,
-we must collapse them into a single logical (Boolean) value:
+we must collapse them into a single [logical value](../glossary/#Boolean-value)
+(often called a Boolean in honor of a logician who did not go mad contemplating the nature of truth):

 ```r